-Please look through our descriptions of our committees, or email [email protected] to receive a list of committees and their respective contacts.
-If you are interested in joining a committee, please contact MSHP headquarters.
+Please look through our descriptions of our committees, click the committee title to see their respective contacts.
+If you are interested in joining a committee, please use the Volunteer Insterest Form.

 This committee plans and organizes the content and educational activities for the two MSHP seminars, one in the spring and one in the fall.
 Educational activities address the current practice interests of our diverse membership as well as professional development.
 This committee also works closely with the Medication Safety and Antimicrobial Stewardship Committees to plan biannual dinner CE events.